 Also, when using some Eastern steeping methods such as gongfu cha, you can steep up to 10 cups of tea within 30 minutes!
 The method here is using limited quantities of water and steeping high quality tea in a small brewing vessel called a gaiwan.

-I used to never feel like I could re-steep my tea leaves but by following these few simple steps I now get to enjoy the most flavor and value out of my favorite teas!
+I used to never feel like I could re-steep my tea leaves but by learning how to make loose leaf tea and following these few simple steps I now get to enjoy the most flavor and value out of my favorite teas!

 - Water kettle or pot to heat water